-Have you been following along with the Spring Week activities this week?
+Have you been following along with the Spring Occupational Therapy activities this week?
 All week long we’re covering various aspects of development and function with fun and creative spring-themed ideas.
 Today you’ll find Spring Visual Perception Activities.
 These are ways to promote visual perceptual skill development and the visual components that are needed for skills like reading, writing, and functional tasks.

 Spring Visual Perception Activities

 If you missed the other posts this week, you can check them out here:

 - Spring Executive Functioning Activities

 For a more exhaustive set of strategies, activities, and ideas, be sure to grab the Spring Fine Motor Kit (PLUS bonus kit which covers everything you need for Spring Break) that is on sale now for just $10.
 You’ll be loaded up on all kinds of tools that will last all season long.

 Each Spring theme includes activity ideas.
 To see all of the posts from this week (and to see what we’re coving tomorrow), head over to our Spring Occupational Therapy Activities page.